curtywang/ee5450-module2-hw0/README.md

 In this homework, you will practice using the atomic data structures (or synchronization primitives) to protect the GPIO pins, along with basic ThreadX application setup.

+## ThreadX Compilation Setup
+Since we are using CMake, the updated CMakeLists_template.txt should be able to add threadx as a subdirectory.
+However, you will need to go into your CLion settings and change the CMake settings under "Build, Execution, Deployment".
+In "CMake options:", add `-GNinja`, which will tell CMake to use the Ninja tool that ThreadX requires.

 ## Thread 0: LED1 Blinker
 This thread is simple.
 Simply blink LD1 (PA_5) at a frequency of 1 second with a duty cycle of 50%.